nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/parametrization.rst

 .. image:: ../../../static/img/NEST3_24_0.png
   :width: 500px

-After you have created your spatially distributed nodes, you can use `spatial` property to set node or connection parameters.
+After you have created your spatially distributed nodes, you can use  the `spatial` property to set node or connection parameters.

   +----------------------------------+-------------------------------------------------------------------------+